meedan/credibilitycoalition.org/README.md

 CredCatalog is a database of credibility initiatives stored on Airtable.
 Assuming you have access to the correct database there, you first need to download the tables locally before building the site.
 Here's how:
 - Download tables *Initiatives*, *Organizations*, *Scale Options* and *Funders/Sponsors* as CSV.
 - Run each CSV through the supplied script `_scripts/csv2json.rb`, sending the JSON output to `_data/credcatalog` as per the existing filenames.
-- You may need to remove the first record of `_data/credcatalog/initiatives.json` which is a blank record.